luisnewmanh/Election_Analysis/README.md

 - The county with highest turnout was:
     - Denver County received 82.8% of the vote and 306,055 of the votes
 ## Summary
-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
+The script to perform the election audit can be used for any other election as long as the provided data set (election_results.csv) has the same format.
+The sript only open the results file in reading mode assuring that the file will be modified, thus changing the results.
+One of change to the script that can be done is to analyze the votes per county for each candidate, this can lead to understand the preferences for a particular candidate in a given county.
+It could be possible to verify if there is a duplicated ballot as an extra layer of security for the election.